rykov/actionmailer-javamail/README.txt

 * Support for SMTP, SMTPS
 * Support for DKIM message signing
-* [Untested] Support for using Google App Engine
+* Support for Google App Engine
 * [Problem] No unit tests

 == REQUIREMENTS:

 * ActionMailer 2.3.2
-* JavaMail libraries in your CLASSPATH
+* Recent JavaMail libraries in your CLASSPATH

 == INSTALL: